exactly-once/Home/content/posts/state-based-consistent-messaging.md

 }
 {{< / highlight >}}

 Guid generation scenario touches on a more general case.
-The same kind of problem will exist for logic that uses random variables, time offsets or any other environmental variables that can change in between message invocations.
-In order to handle these cases as well we would need to caputre necessary invocation context in the event metadata (as show on the ) and expose utility methods on the `IHandlerContext` intance passed to the business logic.
+The same kind of problem exists when using random variables, time offsets or any other environmental variables that might change in between handler invocations.
+In order to handle these cases we would need to caputre additional invocation context in the event metadata (as show on the diagram) and expose utility methods on the `IHandlerContext` instance passed to the business logic.

-TODO: add information that only available operations are state modifications and message publication
+In summary, for the handler to be deterministic it need to operate over business state and/or additional context data that gets captured during message processing.

+#### Mind the gap

+The implementation of state-based consistent messaging has some gaps that require mentioning.
+First, in most real-world applications the state version storage reqruires clean-up.
+At some point the older versions are no longer needed e.g. after `n` number of days, and should be removed.
+This most likely requires some background clean-up process making sure this happens.

+Secondly, the approach sotring the state has been chosen for it's clarity.
+It is likely that in production scenarios this might require optimizations from the storage size perspective e.g. storing state deltas instead of the whole snapshots and removing deltas for versions that already had their messages published.

+Finally, the decission to hide state version from the business logic might not be necessary.
+In systems using [event sourcing]() for representing state the state-based approach might be integrated into persistence logic.

 ### Pros and cons

 We already mentioned the requirements needed for the state-based approach to message consistency.
 It's time to clarify what are advantages and disadvantages of this approach.

 Advantages:
 * Easy additon to event sorucing.
 * Flexible de-duplication period based on the stream truncation rules.

-Disadvantages

-* Versioning might be harder.
+Disadvantages:
+* Ensuring deterministic logic requires attention - making sure logic is deterministic might be error prone (though there is some [tooling]() that migth mitigate this)
+* Managing business logic changes - changing business logic needs to be able to cope with historical versions of the state
-* Stream size is proportional to number of messages processed.
+* Stream size is proportional to number of messages processed - even if messages do not generate state changes

-* Esuring deterministic logic requires attention.
+####

 ### Other approaches